akashacms/epub-guide/documents/4c-cover-image.html.md

 ## Image format?

 Our example above showed use of a PNG file.
-They're good because of lossless compression.
+They're good because of loss-less compression.

 EPUB readers are also supposed to support SVG files, but that hasn't been tested with AkashaEPUB.
 SVG is in theory better than any raster image format like PNG, because SVG is a Vector Graphics format and automatically scales to any resolution without loss of precision.